 However, some individuals may suffer from gastrointestinal symptoms including diarrhea and constipation after oral intake of stinging nettle.

 The topical application of stinging nettle extract is also a safe treatment method for hair loss conditions.
 Handling of stinging nettle may lead to contact dermatitis and skin irritation.

 Stinging nettle may alter the therapeutic effects of anti-diabetic medications, warfarin, lithium, and diuretic drugs.
 Therefore, it is important to consult with a doctor before starting any herbal treatments containing stinging nettle.

 How effective is stinging nettle for hair loss?

 As with most herbal and DIY solutions, the results are never guaranteed.
 Sometimes, your body don't react, or, in certain cases, react badly to the solution.

 That's why we, along with some of the very best scientists Denmark created our nature-inspired Hair Growth Routine.
 Here at Scandinavian Biolabs, we believe that hair growth should not be fussy, dangerous, or time-consuming.

-Our hair growth routine can seamlessly fit into your showering routine, helping you to improve your hair's condition and vitality.
+Our hair growth routine is designed to easily integrate into your showering routine, aiming to enhance your hair's condition and vitality

 It contains a bundle of three products formulated with nature-inspired and vegan ingredients to start your hair regimen: